 If you’ve got a big sweet tooth, then I’m sure you’ve already sought out finding the perfect wine to go with your favourite chocolate.
 So, you may very well have encountered that finding that perfect match isn’t as easy as you’d have hoped!
 Indeed, pairing wine with chocolate is not always straightforward.

 Many chocolates actually share flavonoids and polyphenols with red wine.
 These give off a bitter drying taste in the mouth.
 Sugar content can often play a key role when pairing wine with chocolate.
 An easy rule of thumb in wine pairing is that you want the wine to be sweeter than the food it is being paired with.
 Otherwise the wine will seem bitter by comparison.
 This is why dessert wines tend to have higher levels of residual sugar.
 However, we think there are some exceptions to this rule!

+Yet, Easter is on the way so whether you’ve got an expensive artisan egg that’s just for you, or you’ll be sneaking the kids Crème Eggs, this article is for you.
 We aren’t one to shrink from a challenge.
 We think we’ve found a wine or two to match anyone’s chocolate preference.
 Even if they aren’t right for you, we will explain the logic behind our choices.
 This will mean you’re well equipped with the knowledge you need, for the next time you’re pairing wine with chocolate.